networkpi91/FIVEM-IDLECAM/MELTED_IDLE_CAM/readme.md

 I do not offer support for this script.

 This is a standalone script that works on esx and qbcore.
-I have not tested it on other scripts.
+I have not tested it on other servers.

-Please do not leak or reupload this script.

-Copyright 2024 Meltedtacobeef
+Copyright 2024